 Read the Ground Water Canada article on the project here.

-Volunteer Observation WellsTo expand water level data collection in our region beyond the provincial Observation Wells, 10 private well owners volunteered to have groundwater level monitoring equipment (level loggers) installed in their wells.
-The loggers record level data every 15 minutes; the data is downloaded by DWWP staff 4 times per year.
-Four of the loggers measure conductivity, to track saline (salt water) intrusion potential in coastal wells.
-The monitoring of volunteer wells began in the spring of 2013 and it will take a minimum of three years of data collection to begin to see trends from the information gathered.
+Volunteer Observation WellsTo expand water level data collection in our region beyond the provincial Observation Wells, 28 private well owners volunteered to have groundwater level monitoring equipment (level loggers) installed in their wells.
+The loggers record hourly level data; the data is downloaded by DWWP staff 4 times per year.
+Six of the loggers measure conductivity, to track saline (salt water) intrusion potential in coastal wells.
+The monitoring of volunteer wells began in the spring of 2013 and it will take a minimum of 5 -10 years of data collection to begin to see trends from the information gathered.
 Thank you to our volunteers!

 If you are interested in volunteering your well for monitoring groundwater levels, please contact email@example.com